 ~ Eckhart Tolle

-As a prominent person in the new age movement, Indian-born American author and alternative medicine advocate Deepak Chopra (amazon) is quite popular.
+As a prominent person in the new age movement, Indian-born American author and alternative medicine advocate Deepak Chopra (Amazon) is quite popular.
 He has written best-selling books and directed videos in alternative medicine.
 Chopra is the owner and supervisor of the Mind-Body Medical Group.
-He offers personalized advice about nutrition, stress management, and sleep-wake cycles, and the standard treatment.
+He offers personalized advice about nutrition, stress management, sleep-wake cycles, and the standard treatment.